Justin Sun: Career

-Cryptocurrency and other crypto-related projects
+Cryptocurrency

 In late 2013, Sun joined Ripple Labs as chief representative and adviser.
+He was a Davos Global Shaper in 2014.

-Sun founded the blockchain-based operating platform TRON and launched the Tronix (TRX) token in 2017.
-In September 2017 his company Tron held an initial coin offering (ICO) for the TRX token, a few days before the Chinese government banned ICOs.
+Sun founded the blockchain-based operating platform Tron and launched the TRX token in 2017.
+Sun is known for his high expectations of Chinese Tron employees, demanding they adopt the 996 working hour system (9 am to 9 pm 6 days a week).
+In September 2017, Tron held an initial coin offering (ICO) for the TRX token, a few days before the Chinese government banned ICOs.
 According to The Verge, Sun was aware of the impending ban, and pushed for the sale to occur before the ban could be announced.
 Shortly afterwards, Sun left China for the United States.
-TRON raised about $70 million at its ICO.
+Tron raised about $70 million at its ICO.
 A cryptocurrency whitepaper Sun published attracted controversy following allegations that it was heavily derivative of earlier cryptocurrency whitepapers without any attribution.
-As of 2025, Sun currently controls the majority of TRX tokens in circulation.'
+As of 2025, Sun controls the majority of TRX tokens in circulation.'

 In June 2018, Sun acquired the company BitTorrent, Inc (later renamed Rainberry Inc.) for $140 million.
 The company is best known for developing the BitTorrent protocol.
 During his tenure leading BitTorrent as CEO, the BitTorrent network launched its own utility token, BTT.

-Sun is known for his high expectations of Chinese TRON employees, demanding they adopt the 996 working hour system (9 am to 9 pm 6 days a week), as advocated by his mentor Jack Ma.

-Sun later acquired the crypto exchange Poloniex.
-Sun moved the company to the Seychelles, which has lax cryptocurrency regulation, and allegedly ordered the relaxing of the exchange's know your customer infrastructure.
+In late 2019, Sun acquired the crypto exchange Poloniex.
+He moved the company to the Seychelles, which has lax cryptocurrency regulation, and allegedly ordered the relaxing of the exchange's know your customer infrastructure.
 The Verge alleged in 2021 that Sun demanded that he should be given personal ownership of misplaced Poloniex customer funds that users accidentally sent to wrong wallet addresses, totaling about 300 bitcoin, despite the objections of Poloniex employees.
 In November 2023 Poloniex had $120 million stolen by hackers.
 Sun offered to let the hackers keep $6.5 million if they returned the rest of the money within 7 days.

 In October 2021, Sun participated in a $65 million funding round in Hong Kong-based Animoca, a maker of crypto and blockchain video games such as The Sandbox.

+Sun purchased the cryptocurrency exchange HTX (formerly Huobi) in 2022.
 In February 2023, he was the largest individual staked ether holder, with a balance of $500 million.

-According to Bloomberg, Sun purchased the cryptocurrency exchange HTX (formerly Huobi) in 2022.

-In 2024, Sun invested reportedly at least $75 million in World Liberty Financial, a cryptocurrency company associated with Donald Trump.
-The financial relationship between Trump and Sun raised potential conflicts of interest, given that Sun's companies were investigation by the Securities and Exchange Commission.

-In May 2025, Sun attended a private dinner hosted by President Donald Trump at Trump National Golf Club for top investors in the $TRUMP meme coin, having spent over $40 million on the token and placing first on its public leaderboard.
+In May 2025, Sun attended a private dinner hosted by Donald Trump at Trump National Golf Club for top investors in the $TRUMP meme coin, having spent over $40 million on the token and placing first on its public leaderboard.

+Tron became Nasdaq-listed in 2025 via a reverse takeover.
+The deal was brokered by Dominari Securities, a firm whose board of advisers includes Donald Trump Jr. and Eric Trump.

+In May 2026, the UK government sanctioned HTX for alleged violations of international sanctions against Russia.